adobe/spectrum-css/.storybook/README.md

 _Note:_ In your story, be sure to include the `if: false` override otherwise the control will only show up if you have a `setName` arg and it is equal to `workflow`.

 Want to load UI icons instead?
-Use the following variable import instead:
+Use the following variable import instead of the above:

 ```js
 argTypes: {